Mathnerd314/stroscot/docs/About.rst

   Soon: There are 15 competing programming languages.

 Stroscot aims to be that universal language.
 The shackles of languages past are no more, and programs are freed to be idealized to their purest form.
+Abstractions reach their highest level and coding is automated as far as possible.

 .. _inspiring-projects: